-Gaby Hernandez is a Social Designer and Design Researcher.
-Her expertise includes design for development, visual storytelling, and multidisciplinarity, and has significant international experience working with disadvantaged communities and indigenous groups in México and Costa Rica.
-Her scholarly and creative activities include peer-reviewed articles, national and international conference presentations (including the International Association of Societies of Design Research—IASDR Conference (2017, Cincinnati, OH) the Design Research Society Biannual Conference (2016, Brighton, UK), and the AIGA Design Educators Conference: New Ventures (2014, Portland, OR)), exhibitions, and sponsored design projects in branding, editorial design, illustration, expressive typography, collaging, and information design.
+Gaby Hernandez is a multidisciplinary social designer and design researcher, with expertise in design for development and visual storytelling.
+She has significant international experience working with disadvantaged communities and indigenous groups in México and Costa Rica.
+Her scholarly and creative activities include peer-reviewed articles, national and international conference presentations (including the International Association of Societies of Design Research—IASDR Conference (2017, Cincinnati, Ohio), the Design Research Society Biannual Conference (2016, Brighton, UK; 2018, Limerick, Ireland), and the AIGA Design Educators Conference: New Ventures (2014, Portland, Oregon), Make (2018, Indianapolis), and Decipher (2018, Anna Arbor, Michigan)), exhibitions, and sponsored design projects in branding, editorial design, illustration, expressive typography, collaging, and information design.
 Her current work concentrates on the exploration and integration of topics of heritage and diversity in the design classroom, community engagement, and design for good.

 She received her MFA in Graphic Design and Certificate in Latin American Studies from the University of Florida.
 She also holds a BA in Mass Communication with emphasis in Advertising from the University of Costa Rica.
 She is an affiliate faculty member of the Center for Latin American Studies, and a recipient of the AIGA+Amazon National Design Conference 2017 Fellowship in recognition of her work on the diversification of the design profession and design education.